Darxo/Hardened/README.md

 - Add setting (on) for displaying silhouettes of items from the bagslots on the character
 - Display relative XP in Character Screen instead of absolute values
 - List total XP in experience tooltip
+- Allow the Retinue Hiring Screen to be opened, while not having a Retinue Slot unlocked yet
 - Supplies (Crowns, Tools, Medicine, Ammo) are now consumed instantly after buying, looting
 - Display current and maximum amount of servings in tooltips of food items
 - Quiver and Weapons that contain Ammo now display the supply cost for replacing ammunition in them
 - Add new Concepts for **Armor Penetration**, **Critical Damage**, **Displacement**, **Hitchance**, **Mood**, **Rally**, **Recently**, **Threat** and **Weight** and and apply these Concepts to existing weapons, items, perks skills
 - Add setting (on) to show the absolute mood value instead of a percentage in the mood tooltip
 - List the exact mood changes in brackets in the mood tooltip
+- Add settings for **Encumbrance** (on) and **Ammo Warning** (on) for displaying mini icon on top of individual characters in the character screen, when those effects are active
 - Slightly move the dismiss button downwards
 - Improve the Vanilla Concepts **Chance to hit head**, **Vision**, **Renown** and **Morale** and add nested tooltip for all morale states (except **Steady**)
 - Improve the Reforged Concept for **Turn** and **Zone of Control**/**Engaged in Melee**